Sasha Behar

-Sasha Behar (born 25 September 1971) is an English actress, known for portraying the role of Maya Sharma in the ITV soap opera Coronation Street.
+Sasha Behar is an English actress, known for portraying the role of Maya Sharma in the soap opera Coronation Street.

 Career

-Behar portrayed the character of villain Maya Sharma in the ITV soap opera Coronation Street from 2003 to 2004.
+Behar has two British Soap Award nominations, one for Best Exit and one for Best Storyline.
+From 2003 to 2004 she portrayed the character of villain Maya Sharma in the ITV soap opera Coronation Street.
 The role won her the Best Villain award at the 2005 British Soap Awards.

 Her other television credits include Holby City, Hercule Poirot's Christmas, Messiah and Lewis.
 She also guest starred in the Doctor Who episode "The Fires of Pompeii", playing Spurrina and played Dr Mortimer in Sherlock (2012).
 Her theatre credits include The Bitter Tears of Petra von Kant and The Island Princess, Eastward Ho and The Malcontent, with the Royal Shakespeare Company.